lvlrt/browserspear/README.md

 - look for persistance options in same manner as poisontab, Also try migration to other tabs
 - Penetration to system-level attacks

+# Known issues
+- Flickering of command-line ( will be solved )

 # Examples how to inject
 TODO
 - bettercap, badusb, mitm by spoofing evil twin (link articles)